 Application to Aquatic Waves

-We start with aquatic wave spectra because these have a more consistent character than land terrain.
+We first consider aquatic wave spectra because these have a more consistent character than land terrain.
 Gravity plays a critical role as it automatically detrends the data to maintain a level profile over the distances of interest.
 Sea waves also are very sensitive to long-range coherence, that is, the ability to maintain phase relationships over a significant distance.

 Incoherent Wave Spectra

 In the wild, waves display little coherence over long spatial scales.
-In other words, the knowledge that one wave has over another wave separated by several undulations is limited.
+In other words, the knowledge that one has about one wave has limited implications regarding another wave separated by several undulations.

 We make a maximum entropy estimation of the energy of a one-dimensional propagating wave driven by a prevailing wind direction.
-The mean energy of the wave is related to the wave height by the square of the height, H. This makes sense because a taller wave needs a broader base to support that height, leading to a scaled pseudo-triangular shape, as shown in the figure below.
+The mean energy of the wave is a function of the square of the wave height, H. This makes sense because a taller wave needs a broader base to support that height, leading to a scaled pseudo-triangular shape, as shown in the figure below.